noun_Email_707352 noun_917542_cc Map point Play Untitled Retweet Group 3 Fill 1 Play

 Download your guidebook here.
 It's available in English, Finnish, Norwegian and Swedish.

-Girls & Technology survey
+Girls & Technology surveys

 Why should you encourage your daughter to choose a career in technology?

-In the coming years, Nordic societies must become greener, more sustainable, and digitalised.
+In the coming years, Nordic societies must become greener, more sustainable, and digitalized.
 When approaching these challenges, technology is crucial.
 Unfortunately, the technology industry lacks labour, making us highly dependent on recruiting and influencing people to choose education and careers within technology, especially girls.

 The survey “Girls & Technology” conducted by YouGov in February 2022 on behalf of Tietoevry, shows that only 15 percent of female students from the age 15-25 in Norway and Finland consider education or a career in tech.
 Half of the girls are unwilling to pursue a tech career because it seems boring or complicated.
 Girls’ reluctance towards this line of work is in great contrast to the 36 percent of male students who consider pursuing tech.